Handicap Bathtubs Prices

 Some of the most common reasons people consider a walk-in tub include:

 Unfortunately, bathroom accidents are all too common.
 More than a third of all seniors fall in the bathroom annually while trying to step over the 18-inch rim of the bath.
 This makes a walk-in tub with its many safety features a very attractive proposition.

 2. Unable to bath alone

-Being unable to bath oneself can be more than just embarrassing and frustrating.
-For most people, bathing on their own terms goes without saying, but for many, a handicap bathtub is the only way to enjoy a private, unassisted bathing experience.
+Being unable to bathe oneself can be more than just embarrassing and frustrating.
+For most people, bathing on their own terms goes without saying, but for many, a handicapped bathtub is the only way to enjoy a private, unassisted bathing experience.

 3. Unable to remain in the home

-The reality of being forced to leave home because unassisted bathing isn’t possible drives many to consider a handicap bathtub.
-Walk-in tubs are perfect for ageing in place and with this bathroom addition, facilities won’t be your only option.
+The reality of being forced to leave home because unassisted bathing isn’t possible drives many to consider a handicapped bathtub.
+Walk-in tubs are perfect for aging in place and with this bathroom addition, facilities won’t be your only option.